 - 1/2 inch ginger root peeled and minced or grated

 For the teriyaki cauliflower rice bowls (ingredients are enough for about 4 bowls):

 - 1 recipe teriyaki sweet potatoes

-- 2 c. shelled cooked edamame (I used frozen, from Trader Joe's)
+- 2 cups shelled cooked edamame (I used frozen & thawed)

-- 2 c. cooked corn kernels (I used frozen fire-roasted corn, from Trader Joe's)
+- 2 cups cooked corn kernels (optional) (I used frozen & thawed fire-roasted corn)

 - Make cauliflower rice according to these instructions, with one modification: saute the garlic and ginger in the oil first until soft, before adding the cauliflower.

 - To a bowl, add about a quarter of the cauliflower rice (approximately 1 heaping cup), teriyaki sweet potatoes, 1/2 cup edamame, 1/2 cup corn, and a quarter of the avocado.
 Drizzle with additional teriyaki sauce if desired, and top with green onions and (optional) sesame seeds.